SAOOOL/Reggie-Discord-bot/README.txt

 	 Make sure to move the "no_spam.txt" file into the same directory as the bot to allow for the spam prevention action to function

 Reggie is a general use discord bot capable of:
--scanning the chat in real time for keywords and then performing the appropriate action -playback, pausing, skipping, stopping, resuming, and queueing of local audio files -administrative commands
+-scanning the chat in real time for keywords and then performing an appropriate action (a response) -playback, pausing, skipping, stopping, resuming, and queueing of local audio files -administrative commands
--spam detecttion and intervention
+-spam detecttion and prevention
 -a few added miscallaneous comands

 AUDIO FILES: place any audio files you want to listen to within the current directory of the bot, make sure to add the filename (excluding the extension)